Oklahoma and Muswell Hill

 That evening, Rene decided to go dancing with friends at the Lyceum Ballroom in the West End.
 This was not, in the opinion of her doctor or her mother, a good idea: Rene had had rheumatic fever as a child, and it had weakened her heart.
 But, as Ray would write later in his autobiography, she had always loved to dance, and her life was hard and her violent husband very far away; she was not inclined to deny herself a cherished pleasure.
 On the dance floor of the Lyceum that evening she collapsed and died, as the big band played a tune from Oklahoma!

 Only a quarter-century later did Ray Davies write the lively song that celebrated his sister Rene’s love of dancing: a song that gave her a longer, and happier, life than had been her actual lot.
-The song may not be your cup of tea — it’s not quite mine — but ever since I learned what lies behind it, it has always touched me.
+Ever since I learned what lies behind this little song, it has touched me.

 Come dancing,